O scale: In popular culture

-This scale and gauge was used to model the Skarloey Railway locomotives and rolling stock for series 4 of Thomas the Tank Engine & Friends.
+This scale and gauge was used to model the Skarloey Railway locomotives and rolling stock for series 4 of Thomas & Friends.
 However, the construction of the engines resulted in difficulties during filming.
 Series 5 introduced new models of the engines and rolling stock, which were bigger than the gauge 1 standard gauge engines and stock but still ran on O gauge track.
 They were used up until series 12 before the move to CGI animation.
 The small scale models occasionally still appeared, usually when interacting with gauge 1 standard gauge engines in series 5, 7 (stock footage), 9 and 10 and Calling All Engines!.